The Films of Edmund Goulding

 Edmund Goulding is in the record books for FIVE reasons.

-REASON NUMBER ONE.
-Like George Cukor, Mitchell Leisen, Irving Rapper, and James Whale, Goulding was gay, and everyone in Hollywood knew it.
-He was about as open as Whale and more OUT than Cukor, Leisen, or Rapper.
+Like George Cukor, Mitchell Leisen, Irving Rapper, Vincente Minnelli and James Whale, Goulding was gay, and everyone in Hollywood knew it.
+He was about as open as Minnelli and Whale and more OUT than Cukor, Leisen, or Rapper.
 Together with Cukor and Rapper, he was labeled “A Woman’s Director,” a pejorative term that was also a euphemism for “Homosexual.”
 For instance, the great William Wyler was probably the quintessential “Woman’s Director,” having guided Bette Davis, Fay Bainter, Greer Garson, Teresa Wright, Olivia de Havilland, Audrey Hepburn, and Barbra Streisand to Oscar-winning performances.
 However, because he was straight, he was never saddled with this rubric.

-REASON NUMBER TWO.
-He holds the dubious distinction of being one of only two directors – the other is Jack Conway (for Viva Villa!,” “A Tale of Two Cities,” and “Libeled Lady”) – to have three of his films be nominated for Best Picture (“Grand Hotel,” “Dark Victory” and “The Razor’s Edge”) without he being nominated by his peers in the Directors Branch of the Academy.
-Goulding takes the “honor” to a higher level, however, because while all of Conway’s movies were made at MGM, Goulding’s were all made at different studious (MGM, Warner Bros., and TCF, respectively)
+He holds the dubious distinction of being one of only two directors – the other is Jack Conway (for Viva Villa!,” “A Tale of Two Cities,” and “Libeled Lady”) – to have three of his films be nominated for Best Picture (“Grand Hotel,” “Dark Victory” and “The Razor’s Edge”) without being nominated by his peers in the Directors Branch of the Academy.
+Goulding takes the “honor” to a higher level, however, because while all of Conway’s movies were made at MGM, Goulding’s were all made at different studios (MGM, Warner Bros., and TCF, respectively)

-REASON NUMBER THREE.
-For almost sixty years, he was the ONLY director whose film WON Best Picture (Grand Hotel 1932) without the movie director being nominated by his peers.
+For almost sixty years, he was the ONLY director whose film WON Best Picture (Grand Hotel, 1932) without the movie’s director being nominated by his peers.
 This changed in 1989 when Bruce Beresford was not selected for the Oscar-winning Driving Miss Daisy.

 Edmund Goulding was NEVER nominated for Best Director.